Preparing arts professionals for the cultural sector of the future

-- Through our organizational partnerships in Europe, Africa, Asia-Pacific, North America, and Latin America, you will get a chance to meet and interact with arts professionals working in a wide variety of contexts.
+- Through our organisational partnerships in Europe, Africa, Asia-Pacific, North America, and Latin America, you will get a chance to meet and interact with arts professionals working in a wide variety of contexts.

 - You will have a broad range of opportunities for student exchange and joint research through our numerous academic partnerships across the globe.

-With an MA in Arts and Society you will:
+With a Master in Arts and Society you will:

 - Have an understanding of the latest developments in international discourse on arts and society, which is fed by a variety of scholars from both the humanities and the social sciences.